Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 9. Critical process parameters

 The following parameters apply across all four methods.
-See table-process-parameters in data.json for full detail with sources.
+See the table below for full detail with sources.

 Desired Dough Temperature (DDT)